simo002m/GCryptor/README.md

 If you run it without the sudo, it's probably not going to be configured properly.

-Note:
+Note: You need to install tk first

-if you're using this application on an Arch or Arch-based distribution, you most likely have to install tk for this to work, this can be done by typing:
+Ubuntu(This counts for Mint as well): sudo apt install python3-tk

-sudo pacman -S tk
+Manjaro(This probably counts for Arch as well): sudo pacman -S tk